Aryesh404/FunCal_The-Animated-Maths-Guru/README.md

-# FunCalc 🎉: The Animated Science Guru!
+# FunCalc 🎉: The Animated Maths Guru!

 FunCalc is not your ordinary scientific calculator.
 It's a unique web-based tool that combines functionality with entertainment.